lucaslfarias/my-crud-onboarding/README.md

 	6) Test your full project accessing http://localhost/ on your browser.

-d) Don't forget to commit and push your project into your forked repository.
+d) on't forget to commit and push your project into your forked repository.

 ----------------------------------------------------------------